Skip to Content

 Paint basement stairs black with this easy DIY project | Building Bluebird

-I hope you enjoyed hearing about this project as I reused items found in storage!
-You can easily recreate this using your own paint or purchasing various items at your hardware store.
+I hope you enjoyed hearing about this project as I reused items found in storage to paint our basement steps!
+This is a pretty easy project to recreate using leftover paint or purchasing floor paint from your local hardware store.

 More Budget-Friendly DIYs You Will Love